alphagov/govuk-import-export-prototype/guide/starting-to-export/move-goods-inside-the-eu.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-You need to complete 4 main tasks to move goods within the [EU](/eu-eea).
+You need to complete certain tasks to move goods within the [EU](/eu-eea).

 s1.
 Choose an freight forwarder or courier to move your goods to their destination. s2.
 [Check if you need a licence](/guide/starting-to-export/export-licences.html) to export restricted goods like high-tech products, chemicals or weapons.